BQMS Battery Monitoring System

 Model # BQMS

-The BQMS Battery Monitoring System is a modular system that allows for complete monitoring of a single or multiple battery systems.
-Parameters monitored include string voltage, DC current, cell voltage, cell / connection resistance, cell temperature, & ambient temperature.
-The BQMS is designed for use on vented lead acid, valve regulated lead acid, and nickel-cadmium (NiCad) battery systems.
+The BQMS is a versatile Battery Monitoring System designed for stationary power applications.
+Parameters monitored include string voltage, string current, cell voltage, cell/connection resistance, cell temperature, & ambient temperature.
+The BQMS is designed for use on vented lead-acid (VLA), valve-regulated lead-acid (VRLA), and nickel-cadmium (NiCad) battery systems.
 Optional add-on components can be included for monitoring electrolyte levels and ground faults.

 Included with the BQMS is Eagle Eye’s proprietary Battery Management Software Centroid 2.
 This software package allows for remote viewing and data management of all connected Eagle Eye battery diagnostic systems.
-Report generation, trending analysis, & detailed alarming can all be viewed on a single or multiple PC’s on the same network as the BQMS.
-Alternatively, the BQMS can be configured to communicate via Modbus to a building management system, SCADA, or other custom fit management system.
-All BQMS systems have the option to include up to (8) Form C relays for additional external alarming.
+Battery report generation, trending analysis, & detailed alarming can all be viewed on a single or multiple PC’s on the same network as the BQMS.
+Alternatively, the BQMS can be configured with Modbus or DNP3 protocols.
+All BQMS systems include dry contacts for external alarming to a DCS.

 Cell/Unit Temperature: -20 – 80°C (-4 – 176°F)